DUI Formal Review Hearing

 Formal Review Hearing to Invalidate an Administrative Suspension

 For many people, the most difficult consequence of the DUI arrest in Tampa, Hillsborough County, FL, is the driver’s license suspension.
-During the hearing, the hearing office will complete a “checklist/case tracking” form (HSVM 78058)(REV 1/23/13 S) anytime there is a request for a review.
-The form will note any changes, contacts, or unusual occurrences and the reason for invalidation if any.
+During the hearing, the hearing officer will complete a “checklist/case tracking” form (HSVM 78058)(REV 1/23/13 S) anytime there is a request for a review.
+The form will note any changes, contacts, or unusual occurrences and the reason for invalidation.

 Winning the review hearing might occur for any of the following reasons: